Carl Erengisle Hyltén-Cavallius

-Carl Erengisle Hyltén-Cavallius, born 19 February 1817 in Vislanda; died 29 October 1853 in Gothenburg, was a Swedish pharmacist and chemist; he invented the now dominating technology of tanning by using chromium salts.
+Carl Erengisle Hyltén-Cavallius (19 February 1817 – 29 October 1853) was a Swedish pharmacist and chemist; he invented the now dominating technology of tanning by using chromium salts.

 Biography

-He was the son of the priest Carl Fredrik Cavallius and his wife Anna Elisabet Hylténius.
-Like his siblings, the naval officer and botanist Gustaf Erik H-C, and the ethnologist and diplomat Gunnar Olof H-C, he transformed his surname into a combination of his father's and his mother's names, according to his grandfather's wishes.
+He was born in Vislanda as the son of the priest Carl Fredrik Cavallius and his wife Anna Elisabet Hylténius.
+Like his siblings, the naval officer and botanist Gustaf Erik, and the ethnologist and diplomat Gunnar Olof, he transformed his surname into a combination of his father's and his mother's names, according to his grandfather's wishes.
 In international publications, where his scientific achievements have been noted, his surname has on several occasions been distorted to Hyltén-Cavallin and also to Cavallin, Cavalin and even French Cavalin.

 He studied pharmacy and chemistry at the Uppsala University and at the Stockholm Institute of Technology (later KTH Royal Institute of Technology in Stockholm) and also received a journeyman's certificate as a tanner at the latter school.

 Operations

 He was active as a teacher (assistant professor of chemistry) at the Stockholm Institute of Technology between 1840 and 1843, when he also conducted research in chemistry.
 It was in connection with this he invented a method for tanning animal skins with chromium salts, a method that would revolutionize the leather industry throughout the world.
 A very time-consuming, dirty and smelly method of tanning, with different vegetable substances (bark of different types of wood), was replaced by a faster, cheaper and more odorless process.
 It is the most common tanning method today, but it has negative effects on the environment and people if the chromium residues are not taken care of effectively.

 During the years 1843 to 1850 he owned a pharmacy in Kungälv, in western Sweden.
 In connection with this, he established a tannery where he had the opportunity to develop his new tanning method, which he applied for a patent in 1850.
 In the latter year, he got a job as an assistant professor in chemistry at the Chalmers handicraft school (later Chalmers University of Technology).
-Meanwhile at this school he wrote the Elementary Course in Inorganic Chemistry which was published in 1854.
+Meanwhile, at this school he wrote the Elementary Course in Inorganic Chemistry which was published in 1854.

 The patent that was taken out, for the new chrome tanning method, was limited to Sweden.
-Carl E. Hyltén-Cavallius died of blood poisoning, 36 years old, in 1853, which is why he never had time to apply for a world patent for his tanning method.
+Hyltén-Cavallius died of blood poisoning, 36 years old, in 1853 in Gothenburg, which is why he never had time to apply for a world patent for his tanning method.
 At the "Fourth Biennial Conference of the International Union of Leather Technologists and Chemists Societies (IULTCS)", which took place at the Royal Institute of Technology in Stockholm, in 1955, he was recognized as the inventor of the epoch-making tanning method.